-The Long-Term Preservation Provider shall not escrow its own provider private keys.
+The Long-Term Preservation Provider may escrow its own provider private keys only in encrypted form.

 6.1.4 Private Key Backup

 The Long-Term Preservation Provider shall make security copies of its provider private keys, and at least one copy of those shall be stored at a different place from the service provider location.